MorSof/Perceptron-Classifier/README.md

 #Cuda Usage:

-Will calculate and set the new points coordinates according to the local time the slave is handle.
+Will calculate and set the new points coordinates according to the local time the slave is handle. what is a rational of choosing the specific architecture - The big advantage of Cuda is that it can handle massive amount of small tasks on parallel, In this case, it handle massive amount of points which need to be relcataed - its a perfect match! complexity evaluation -
+Each Cuda thread loop throgh single point demension - O(k) in parallel - O(k) total.

 #OMP usage: